 The new bracket tax is linked to the reduction in tax on general income with effect from the 2016 income year.
 General income comprises all types of taxable income with the deduction of all deductible expenses.

-The special reduction in the surtax rate which residents of Finnmark and Nord-Troms previously received has been continued through the setting of the tax rate for step 3 to 11.2% for residents of this region.
+*The special reduction in the surtax rate which residents of Finnmark and Nord-Troms previously received has been continued through the setting of the tax rate for step 3 to 11.4 per cent for residents of this region.